 Toward a New Secondary Mortgage Market

-There is a simple and sensible way to finally achieve comprehensive housing finance reform in our country.
-The approach we propose in this paper is to amend the charters of Ginnie Mae, Fannie Mae and Freddie Mac, and the Federal Housing Finance Agency (FHFA).
+There is a simple and sensible way to finally achieve comprehensive housing finance reform in the U.S..
+The approach proposed in this paper is to amend the charters of Ginnie Mae, Fannie Mae and Freddie Mac, and the Federal Housing Finance Agency.

 Simply amending these charters can accomplish a wide swath of the objectives that have eluded legislators and policymakers since the conservatorship of Fannie Mae and Freddie Mac began in 2008.
 Each of the charter changes we propose can stand on its own right as sound policy.
 Collectively, they allow us to take important steps toward a more robust, dynamic, and secure market for mortgage credit risk.